edespino/cloudberry-site/docs/sys-utilities/index.md

 - [gpshrink](./gpshrink.md) - use `gpshrink` to reduce the size of the cluster, saving server resources
 - [gpssh-exkeys](./gpssh-exkeys.md) - exchange SSH public keys between hosts
 - [gpssh](./gpssh.md) - provide SSH access to multiple hosts at once
-- [gpstart](./gpstart.md) - start a Cloudberry Database system
+- [gpstart](./gpstart.md) - start a Apache Cloudberry system
-- [gpstate](./gpstate.md) - show the status of a running Cloudberry Database system
+- [gpstate](./gpstate.md) - show the status of a running Apache Cloudberry system
-- [gpstop](./gpstop.md) - stop or restart a Cloudberry Database system
+- [gpstop](./gpstop.md) - stop or restart a Apache Cloudberry system
 - [gpsync](./gpsync.md) - copy files between multiple hosts at once
 - [gpactivatestandby](./gpactivatestandby.md) - activate a standby coordinator host and makes it the active coordinator